owulveryck/blog/content/post/rvm-chromebook.md

 Make sure that `gem install vagrant -v '1.8.2.dev'` succeeds before bundling.
 ```

-According to google, thismay be an issue with the version of bundler I'm using.
+According to google, this may be an issue with the version of bundler I'm using.
-As I cannot upgrade the bundler because of vagrant, I've devided to take a chance and use
+As I cannot upgrade the bundler because of vagrant, I've decided to take a chance and use
 a lower version of Ruby

 ```shell